minoguep/polygon_tutorial/README.md

-# Creating a map polygons using [Google's My Maps](https://www.google.com/maps/about/mymaps/) and Python
+# Creating and working with map polygons using [Google's My Maps](https://www.google.com/maps/about/mymaps/) and Python

 This repo contains a supporting jupyter notebook for [my blog post](https://paulminogue.com/) on map polygons in Python.